-The JDBC server-side internal driver supports any Java code that runs inside Oracle Database, such as in a Java stored procedure, and must access the same database.
-It lets the Oracle Java Virtual Machine (Oracle JVM) to communicate directly with the SQL engine.
-This driver supports only JDK 1.5.
+The JDBC server-side internal driver supports any Java code that runs inside Oracle Database, such as in a Java stored procedure, and accesses the same database.
+It lets the Oracle Java Virtual Machine (Oracle JVM) to communicate directly with the SQL engine for use with Java in the database.